shinysharky/MoonDrift/README.md

 <h2> ❗❗ This project is not an official project but rather a personal practice project.
 I am a beginner, and this is my first independent project.

 Please keep in mind that the code may contain mistakes or inefficiencies.
 Any feedback or suggestions are welcome!
-Feel free to contact me at discord: pinterest_whore.❗❗ </h2>
+Feel free to contact me with the options down below ❗❗ </h2>
 <h3> Moondrift is an aesthetic sleep tracker with inspiration form various tracker apps </h3>
 <h4>
   <span> ｡ﾟ•┈୨♡୧┈• ｡ﾟ </span>